therealadityashankar/chahiye/README.md

   add this if you want to load a file relative to the current path, the url is loaded relative to this path

-- ***returns*** : object, {link/script, loadEvent}, where link/script is the link or script tag (in a variable called 'link' or 'script', and loadEvent is the event from the "load" event of the tag)
+- ***returns*** : object, {link/script, loadEvent}, where link/script is the link or script tag (in a variable called 'link' or 'script'), and loadEvent is the event from the "load" event of the tag

 ### Examples